raneamri/mnist/README.md

 ## Settings
 The script includes a set of tweakable constants:
-* `Iterations`: How many iterations the neural network will loop.
+* `ITERATIONS`: How many iterations the neural network will loop.
 * `DISPLAY_REG`: How often the script will display the neural network's current accuracy.
 * `IMG_SIZE`: The number of pixels in the input image.
 * `DATASET_PARTITION`: Where the data should be parted for crossvalidation.